 Perched high above the gulf of Naples sits Sorrento, a beautiful Italian town famous for its views and for its lemons.
-If you only have one day in Sorrento, you will want to make sure that you plan ahead so that you are able to truly experience all it has to offer!
-While one day in Sorrento doesn’t seem like much, it will give you a taste of why this region is so popular amongst tourists.
+While one day in Sorrento doesn’t seem like much, it will give you a taste of why this region is so popular among tourists.

 No matter where you stay in Sorrento, you will probably want to start your day in the historical center of town.
 You can easily reach many of Sorrento’s sights on foot, just take your time walking the narrow cobblestone streets so that you don’t miss things hidden off the beaten path.
 You just never know what you might see!

 On your travels through Italy, you will want to go home with a few souvenirs.
 Sorrento’s cobblestone streets are filled with all different types of shops and I believe it has some of the best shopping in all of southern Italy.
 Head over to Corso Italia, the main road through town.
-You’ll find beautiful ceramics, lemon themed goodies and even leather goods.
-Feel free to bargain with the sellers!
+Here is a list of what to purchase:

 What to Eat in Sorrento